Z-eus/Zeus_Walkspeed/README.md

 # Zeus Walk Speed
-Your walking speed changes according to the speed you select from the menu opened with the /walkspeed command.
+Your walking speed changes according to the speed you select from the menu that opens with the /walkspeed command or the buttons you assign.

 ## Installation
 - Throw it into your `resources` folder